mozaik-association/mozaik/docs/email-marketing.md

     This feature allows you to :

-    - Create an email with a subject and a preview text
+    - Create an email with a subject and a preview text.
-    - Include contacts even if they have a communication opt-out
+    - Include contacts even if they have a communication opt-out.
-    - Choose to create a mail from an Odoo template or to write a mail with a simplified mail editor.
+    - Choose to create an email from an Odoo template or to write a mail with a simplified mail editor.
 For the simplified mail editor, you also have the possibility to create mail templates in advance and simply select the one you need when creating a mailing.
 Thereafter, with the Odoo standard, you have the possibility to customize the content of the mail by adding personalized camps as the name or address of each recipient.

-- A recipient : In this field you have the possibility to choose between several types of recipients such as a list, a distribution list that you will have to choose among the one you have created beforehand or a set of contacts that you select directly when creating the mailing thanks to filters

-!! info
+!!! info

     A "global opt-out" box can be checked on a member's form to be blacklisted from receiving mass communications from the party.
 However, the contact will still receive the usual emails